mikhaillav/gm0/source/docs/awards/award-types.rst

 Safety Animation Award
 ----------------------

 The 2025-26 theme for the Safety Animation Award, sponsored by UL Solutions, is: Unearth Safety!
 For this animation teams are invited to dig deep to uncover impactful ways to implement safe and sustainable practices.
 Use bold storytelling and imaginative artistry to create a memorable message that inspires responsible exploration and careful stewardship of our resources.
-More information can be found on the Safety webpage: https://www.firstinspires.org/robotics/frc/safety
+More information can be found on the Safety `webpage <https://www.firstinspires.org/robotics/frc/safety>`_:highlight:`*`

 FIRST believes that teams that take the lead in developing safety programs and policies have a positive and lasting impact on each team member and mentor in addition to their communities and present and future workplaces.
 FIRST recognizes the teams that demonstrate safety throughout their programs and are deeply committed to developing a culture of safety.